Varunkmr481/The-Wild-Oasis/README.md

 ---

-Here’s the updated **Markdown** content incorporating the new features you implemented:

----

 ## 📌 **Project Description**

-The Wild Oasis project is a comprehensive hotel management system for employees, featuring:

 - **User Authentication**: Secure access for admins and employees.
 - **Cabin Management**: Easily manage cabins with the ability to add, edit, and remove details.